 NEWS AND EVENTS

-NEW POSITION: UK Analyst September 2015 Do you want to help ICSF scale up some of the best solutions to social problems?
+NEW POSITION: US Consultant January 2016 Do you want to help ICSF scale up some of the best solutions to social problems?
 Are you interested in working in an innovative and dynamic organisation?
 Do you want to use your skills to improve the chances of those in need?
-We’re developing the scale strategy and operations support […]
+We’re developing the scale strategy and operations […]

 Do you have a solution to a social problem that you know works?
 Does it urgently need to replicate across your district, country or the world?
 Hunger, crime, and homelessness: social innovations struggle to address society’s most perverse problems.
 The frustration is that we can’t seem to match the scale of these solutions to the […]

 By Matt Towner.
 Every so often I read a blog or an article that says replication is not about taking an intervention and dropping it into a new location.
 Sometimes, articles will stress the supremacy of local innovation or some other buzzword (not that replication isn’t one!) over the supposed McDonaldsization of the social sector. […]

 By Greg Coussa Last April, I had the honor of being one of the judges at the Stanford Graduate School of Business’s Social Innovation Fellowship competition.
 One after the other, Stanford’s social entrepreneurs-in-waiting pitched their ideas.
 At the end of the pitch day, each judge was assigned to do deeper due diligence on one […]